 Derby Port was originally designed to handle vessels up to 15,000 tonnes.
 Barge landing facilities are available at Derby and Wyndham and small craft facilities are available at Broome, Derby and Wyndham.

 The Kimberley has an extensive network of airports and airstrips, including all-weather jet airports at Broome, Derby South (the RAAF Curtin Airbase), Derby (town) and Kununurra.
 The Broome International Airport has an extended landing strip to cater for large jet aircraft.
 Sealed regional airstrips are available at Fitzroy Crossing, Halls Creek and Wyndham.
 A network of landing areas for general aviation aircraft, the delivery of essential services, such as mail to indigenous communities, pastoral stations and Royal Flying Doctor Services are also available.

-Regular passenger services are provided to and from the Region from Perth, Darwin, Adelaide, Sydney and Melbourne.
+Regular passenger services are provided to and from the Region from Perth, Darwin, Adelaide, Brisbane, Sydney and Melbourne.
 Qantas, SkyWest, Virgin Blue, and Air north provide air services to cater for a wide range of clients, including business and tourism demands.
 Golden Eagle Airlines provides regular connector services between regional centres in the Kimberley and a range of local charter operators provide services across the Region.